 A diagnosis of cerebral palsy can be a jarring reality for any parent to face.
 In order to maximize your child’s treatment and well-being, your child may require significant medical resources.

 If your child’s cerebral palsy is determined to be the result of medical error, the responsible parties may owe you compensation for your child’s treatment and care.
 This compensation may be recoverable in negotiations with an insurance company or a lawsuit against them in court.
+Our Lakewood Cerebral Palsy lawyers are ready to help you navigate the road to recovery for your family.

 The Birth Injury Lawyers Group represents Lakewood families in cerebral palsy medical malpractice cases.
 Call us at (800) 222-9529 for a free case review.
 We will explain your options for pursuing justice on behalf of you and your child.